Cox Springs School Has a Rich History

 Start of the New School Year

 The first day of school at its new location began in mid-October 1941 with just local tax money – without any state aid.
 Mr. Faith was the first teacher and was paid about $80 a month for seven months.
 When World War II began school ended.
-The families of the children going to Cox Springs put ads for a teacher in the Austin papers, but no one would drive that far out since tires and gasoline were rationed.
+The trustees put ads for a teacher in the Austin papers, but no one would drive that far out since tires and gasoline were rationed.

 A teacher by the name of Mr. J. Baker was persuaded to come to the school and teach for just 3 months.
 He started a summer term from May through August of 1943 (when it must have been sweltering in that one room).
 He stayed and worked with the trustees through the Spring of 1951 and together they accomplished much.
 The school survived.

 In May 1944 an election was held to raise the local taxes from $0.25 on $100 valuation to $0.50.
 It passed by a vote of six for and three against.
-This helped keep the school going.
+This helped keep the school going since it also made the school eligible for state aid.

 The school trustees also discovered that a small part of the Volente School District was not being claimed by any district since the lake had covered most of that land.
 Volente was now on the opposite side of the lake.
-This land area was consolidated into the Cox Springs District, giving it a larger allotment from State of Texas aid.
+This land area was consolidated into the Cox Springs District, giving it a larger allotment from local tax money.
 The school had its own district called Cox Springs Common School District (District #2) from 1908 to 1963, then consolidated into the newly formed Lago Vista Common School District.

 Although the school was non-accredited and not qualified to give diplomas, the teachers were qualified to teach higher grades.
 Three students who went through the 11th grade at Cox Springs were allowed to graduate without additional training from high schools in Marble Falls, Round Rock and Austin High.